gnoiret/PositiveSelectionInterface/README.md

 ## Introduction

-This interface was developed to visualize data pertaining to positive selection on genes.
+This interface was developed to visualize data pertaining to positive selection in genes.
 However, it can be used for a broader range of purposes.
 As long as the data contains a Newick-formatted tree file, a FASTA alignment file and a results file organised in columns (with site numbers as the first one), the Python script used to generate